 - Dangerous drugs

 The one thing all of these have in common is negligence.
 Most wrongful death cases are based on negligence.
 According to the law, there’s no such thing as an accident.
-They don’t happen because the stars aligned in a certain way.
+They don’t happen because of the stars aligned in a certain way.
 Nor do they happen by some magical force.
 They happen because someone doesn’t do what they’re supposed to do.

 How Does Your Las Vegas Injury Lawyer Prove Negligence?